dadrian/dadrian.io/content/blog/posts/corporate-support-xz.md

 on open source full time.

 Unfortunately, money does not prevent this backdoor.
-First off, remember that aside from funding infrastructure, money is mostly only useful for open source projects if it can enable the maintainer to work on open source _in place of_ their current full-time job, rather than nights and weekends.
+First off, remember that aside from funding infrastructure, money is mostly only useful for open-source projects if it can enable the maintainer to work on open source _in place of_ their current full-time job, rather than nights and weekends.
 A living wage UBI doesn't reach this threshold for most software developers, who currently largely